JoeySoprano420/Astra/README.md

 Output Formatting:

 The interaction function prints out the result based on the user-selected Fibonacci mode, providing clear feedback on the sequence.

+Super Advanced Multithreading for Fibonacci Computation Multithreading allows multiple parts of the Fibonacci calculation to be performed in parallel, which significantly speeds up the process for higher values of n.

+Step-by-Step Guide:
+Step 1: Implement a thread manager to handle parallel execution.
+Step 2: Divide the Fibonacci computation into smaller tasks, and assign each task to a thread.
+Step 3: Synchronize the threads and combine the results.